silversub/terraform/provider-endpoint.md

 {:tsSymptoms: .tsSymptoms}
 {:step: data-tutorial-type='step'}

-# Configure the provider to use the service endpoint
+# Configure the Terraform provider to use the private service endpoint
 {: #config-provider}

 The steps involved in configuring your Terraform runtime to use the private Cloud Service Endpoint (CSE) of an {{site.data.keyword.cloud_notm}} service within  public CSE in [Production environment](https://cloud.ibm.com).